Maryland Tort Claims Act Lawsuits

 - A student, faculty, or staff member of an institution of higher education who is providing a service under the Family Investment Program

-If you have suffered an injury in an automobile or truck accident or as the result of a negligent act of a government employee and want to consider a lawsuit or a claim for an out-of-court settlement, call one of our lawyers at 800-553-8082 or click here for a free no obligation Internet consultation.
+If you have suffered an injury in an automobile or truck accident or as the result of a negligent act of a government employee and want to consider a lawsuit or a claim for an out-of-court settlement, call one of our lawyers at 800-553-8082 or get a FREE no-obligation Internet consultation.